ics3u-2-2019/ICS3U-2019-Group0/docs/index.rst

     I did not create this case.
 I `altered Adafruit's design <https://learn.adafruit.com/pybadge-case/>`_.
 One of the screw posts was hitting the built in speaker and the case was not closing properly.
 I also added a peice of plastic over the display ribbon cable, to keep it better protected.
 You will need 4 x 3M screws to hold the case together.

 .. toctree::
   :maxdepth: 2
   :hidden:
   :titlesonly:

   self
-   Install CircuitPython <./install/index>
+  install/index
-   Install Mu IDE <./mu/index>
+  mu/index
-   Creating Image Bank <./image_bank/index>
+  image_bank/index
-   Drawing a Background <./background/index>
+  background/index
-   Getting Sprite on Screen <./sprites/index>
+  sprites/index